A major change for self-managing landlords: New Renters’ Rights Act powers start on 27 December 2025

 It is a practical way to reduce stress and keep your property compliant throughout the year.

 The introduction of these new powers marks an important moment for self-managing landlords.
-Reviewing your documentation now ensures you are prepared long before the updated rules are in place.
+Reviewing your documentation now helps ensure you stay prepared under the updated rules now in force.

-Speak to your local Hunters branch to make sure your property and records are ready for the next stage of the Renters’ Rights Act.
+Speak to your local Hunters branch to make sure your property and records are ready under the new enforcement powers.

 Stay in the loop